Keyword Analysis & Research: claim definition english literature

 https://www.merriam-webster.com/dictionary/claim

-noun.
-Definition of claim (Entry 2 of 2) 1 : a demand for something due or believed to be due an insurance claim.
-2 a : a right to something specifically : a title to a debt, privilege, or other … english literature
+Web Resultnoun.
+1. : a demand for something due or believed to be due. an insurance claim.
+2. a. : a right to something. specifically : a title to a debt, privilege, or other thing in … english literature

 english literature